On the stability of persistent entropy and new summary functions for TDA: Stability of persistent entropy

-It seems appropriate to recapitulate now the results of this section before continuing.
-As shown in the following diagram, at the beginning of the section we wanted to prove implication $(A)$.
-In order to do it, we have separated the problem in three parts ((1), (2) and (3)):
+It seems appropriate now to recapitulate the results of this section before moving on.
+As shown in the following diagram, at the beginning of the section we wanted to prove implication (A).
+In order to do it, we separated the problem into three parts ((1), (2) and (3)):

 Implication (1) is given by the formalization of the problem and implication (2) is given by Theorem \ref{Est1} and Theorem \ref{Est2} mentioned in the background section.
 The proof of implication (3) is the main aim of this section (Theorem \ref{main_theo0}).
 Putting all together we obtain Theorem \ref{main_theo1} and Theorem \ref{main_theo2}.